yasindevops/Project105-SQL-w-Flask/README.md

 - Install `Python 3` and `pip3` packages.

-- Check the python3  and `pip3` version
+- Check the python3  and `pip3` version.

 - Install `Python 3 Flask` framework.